Home / Tours / Private Tours /

 Day 2

-FULL-DAY TOUR OF BUCHAREST (1h drive)
+BUCHAREST CITY TOUR (1h drive)

-Located in a green area of Bucharest and inaugurated in 1936, The Village Museum is one of the most beautiful and most interesting museums in the country.
+Located in a green area of Bucharest and inaugurated in 1936, The Village Museum is one of the most beautiful and interesting museums in the country.
 It boasts old and original houses brought from different parts of the country.
 In The Revolution Square, you’ll get the story of the anti-communist revolution from 1989, and you’ll find out more about the hardships an entire nation had to suffer for 45 years.
-The day ends with what became the most bustling area of Bucharest, The Old Center.
-Once the place of princely families and nobles, later an area of the craftsmen, the old center became today the Mecca of bars, restaurants, and quaint cobblestone streets.

 Overnight in Bucharest: 4-star hotel